The Muffs: Final years and death of Kim Shattuck: 2012–2019

 In 2012, the Muffs appeared at the "Girls Got Rhythm" fest in St. Paul, Minnesota, along with Ronnie Spector, The 5.6.7.8's, Nikki Corvette and L'Assassins.
 Shattuck credited former member Laspesa as being instrumental in bringing about the reunion of Barnett, McDonald, and herself.

 The Muffs' first album in a decade, Whoop Dee Doo, was released by Burger Records in July 2014.
 Shattuck wrote all 12 songs, and handled production and engineering of almost the entire album.

 As conveyed by its self-deprecating title, Whoop Dee Doo was a return to form for the Muffs.
 Its sound is "rough with punk edges", and it keeps a "heavy emphasis on humor and brevity".
 A positive review of the album on Pitchfork notes: "They haven't slowed down or softened their attack, or lost their way with tune-construction.
 Even Shattuck's voice remains barely touched by time...
 There is scarcely a more consistent band in all of American pop-punk".

-In October 2019, The Muffs released their album No Holiday.
-It comprises tracks spanning the beginnings of the band in 1991 to 2017.
 Lead singer Kim Shattuck died on October 2, 2019, after a two-year battle with ALS.
+On October 18, 2019, The Muffs released their final album No Holiday, which comprises tracks spanning the beginnings of the band in 1991 to 2017.